rickvdbosch/rickvdbosch.github.io/README.md

-These are the personal GitHub pages of Rick van den Bosch
+These are the personal GitHub pages of [Rick van den Bosch](https://www.rickvandenbosch.net).